Locum Tenens Billing Guidelines: Essential Rules You Need to Know

 yourownpatientadvocate

-Locum tenens billing under CMS guidelines can be tricky, especially for Medicare claims.
-From using the Q6 modifier to adhering to the 60-day rule, compliance is key to avoid denials.
-Let’s break down the essential CMS rules and how to stay on top of locum tenens billing requirements.
+Locum tenens billing guidelines under CMS can feel complex, especially for Medicare claims.
+From applying the Q6 modifier to managing the 60-day rule, staying compliant is critical to avoid costly denials.
+Let’s simplify the essential CMS rules to help you navigate locum tenens billing without any headaches.

 For this post, we’re focusing on CMS’s guidelines for locum tenens.
 Commercial payers often follow CMS rules regarding billing practices like this.
 However, if you’re working with non-Medicare payers, always check your specific contract or contact provider relations for clarification.
 Every payer is different!